 Step #1 The Mover’s Notice

-Starting with the pre-move inspector, download the Mover’s Notice at PCSgrades.com and hand them the notice the first time they visit your home.
+Download the Mover’s Notice at PCSgrades.com and hand this notice to anyone who visits your home for your PCS move.
+Start with the pre-move inspector, and have copies for everyone who comes on moving day.
+This isn’t a threatening document.
+Instead, it is meant to improve your communication and experience with them.
 You can tell them how excited you will be to be able to rave about their company following your pack out and move!
 They will see that you expect them to work safely and efficiently to pack and move your belongings to your new duty station.
-You’ve also made them completely aware that you aren’t going to keep quiet about the experience, good or bad.
+The Mover’s Notice also makes them completely aware that you aren’t going to keep quiet about the experience, good or bad.

-As you pass the PCSgrades Mover’s Notice to everyone who will come into contact with your HHG, you are putting the proverbial ball in their court.
+Printing out the Mover’s Notice is just one way to prepare for your PCS move.
+(You’ll find the additional preparation steps here.)
+When you pass the PCSgrades Mover’s Notice to everyone who will come into contact with your HHG, you are putting the ball in their court.
 It is up to them to decide what type of grade they will receive.

 Step #2 Leave a Review and Grade Them